Dojo: A Differentiable Physics Engine for Robotics: Results

 \section{Results}

-Dojo's capabilites are highlighted through a collection of examples, including: simulating physical phenomena, gradient-based planning with trajectory optimization, policy optimization, and system identification.
-The current implementation supports point, sphere, and capsule collisions with flat surfaces.
+Dojo's capabilites are highlighted through a collection of examples, including: simulating physical phenomena, gradient-based planning with trajectory optimization, policy optimization, system identification, \mac{and sim-to-real gap evaluation with robot hardware}.
+The current implementation supports point, sphere, and capsule collisions with flat surfaces with a pre-existing collision detection module (which is outside the scope of this work).
 All of the experiments were performed on a computer with an Intel Core i9-10885H processor and 32GB of memory.